 So are the options to go it alone or pay someone to do it all?
 Not necessarily.
 Think about the following alternatives:

 1) Take a class.
 You might be able to find something through adult ed or a local college but if you have a more constrained schedule/budget, there are also some great online courses.
 I recommend Lynda.com for online learning and at $30/month, that’s pretty affordable professional development.
 Love this blog so much you want to take our class?
-Sign up for our email newsletter (look left to where you are reading this on our website) and then you’ll know when we’re having it!
-Hint: It’s twice a year.
+Sign up for our email newsletter – we try to offer One Day Website twice a year.